Dr. Ai-Ling Lin

-The mission of the Lin Brain Lab is to prevent Alzheimer’s disease by identifying effective pharmacological and nutritional interventions using neuroimaging methods.
-Our ultimate goal is to provide individualized solution with precision medicine via brain-gut axis.
+The mission of the Lin Brain Lab is to prevent Alzheimer’s disease (AD) by identifying effective pharmacological and nutritional interventions using neuroimaging, gut microbiome and multi-omics analyses, and machine/deep learning methods.
+The ultimate goal is to provide individualized solution with precision medicine via gut-brain axis.

-Dr. Lin has numerous peer-reviewed articles, book chapters and poster awards to her credit, and directs or co-directs grants from such prestigious institutions as the U.S. Department of Defense, the National Institutes of Health/National Institute on Aging, and the American Federation for Aging Research.
+Dr. Lin has many peer-reviewed articles, book chapters and poster awards to her credit, and directs or co-directs grants from the NIA and the Office of Dietary Supplements (ODS) of the National Institutes of Health (NIH), American Federation for Aging Research and Donors Cure Foundation.